kmj333/GIS-Projects/README.md

 ![Fig1](https://github.com/kmj333/GIS-Projects/blob/main/GISviz1_1.jpg)

-#### This GIS map features major water bodies in the region, using vector data from a geopackage.
+#### This GIS map features lakes in the region, using vector data from a geopackage.
 Styled with distinct blue shading, the lakes are prominently displayed, making their spatial distribution clear and easy to analyze in relation to roads and wetlands.
 To create this map, I loaded vector data layers from the geopackage using the Data Source Manager, ensuring a clear and intuitive representation of the natural environments and roads.

 ### Visualization 2